QuantEcon/lecture-datascience.myst/_sources/pandas/timeseries.md

 Among these topics are:

 - Parsing strings as dates
-- Writing `datetime` objects as (inverse operation of previous point)
+- Writing `datetime` objects as strings (inverse operation of previous point)
 - Extracting data from a DataFrame or Series with date information in the index
 - Shifting data through time (taking leads or lags)